skuschel/postpic/doc/source/index.rst

-..
-PostPIC documentation master file, created by sphinx-quickstart2 on Wed Sep 17 23:23:51 2014.
+.. postpic documentation master file, created by sphinx-quickstart on Tue Nov 21 16:26:48 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PostPIC's documentation!
+Welcome to postpic's documentation!
 ===================================

-Contents:

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

    readme

    contributing